27 die in road accidents on first Songkran travel day

 A total of 211 accidents were reported on Friday, the Road Safety Operation Centre said, as people began travelling for the Thai new year holiday.

-All of the figures for Friday were below those from a year ago, said Dr Opas Karnkawinpong, permanent secretary for the Ministry of Public Health.
-There were 241 accidents that caused 29 deaths and 253 injuries on the first Songkran travel day in 2024.
+All of the figures for Friday were below those from a year ago.

 Driving over the speed limit was the main cause of the accidents, accounting for 41%.
 A quarter of the accidents involved cutting in front of another vehicle and 23% were related to drunk driving.